Summary of Landlord-Tenant Laws in North Carolina

 • Security Deposit Information: The tenant's security deposit must be placed in a licensed, federally insured trust account.
 Within 30 days of the start of the lease, the landlord must inform the tenant of either the bank's name and address where the deposit is held or the name of the insurance company providing the bond.

-• Late Fees: Landlords are required to disclose any policies related to late fees in the lease agreement.
+• Late Fees: Landlords are required to disclose any policies related to late fees in the lease or rental agreement.
 This includes specifying the amount of the late fee, the grace period for rent payment, and any other relevant information regarding late rent payments.

 a%20hand%20holding%20a%20bunch%20of%20cash%20fanned%20out